pouriafarhadi/Social_Media_API/README.md

 # Endpoints

-I used djoser for authentication and other app endpoints:
+I used djoser for authentication and other app endpoints. some of them are:
 # BLOG API Endpoints

 | Name                             | Description                                                        | URL                                                   | Method    | Params              |